 Unless the context otherwise requires, the following definitions shall be used in the interpretation and construction of these Regulations.
+If subsections of these regulations contain alternate definitions, the more restrictive term or definition shall apply unless otherwise determined by the Planning Board on a case-by-case basis.
 Words used in the present tense include the future; the singular number shall include the plural, and the plural the singular; the word "building" shall include the word "structure"; and the word "shall" is mandatory and not optional.
+(Rev. 5/19)